Andrew Wallace: Industry

-Wallace was initially opposed to same-sex marriage on religious grounds, but later spoke in favour of the Marriage Amendment (Definition and Religious Freedoms) Act 2017.
+Initially opposed to same-sex marriage on religious grounds, Wallace later spoke in favour of the Marriage Amendment (Definition and Religious Freedoms) Act 2017.
 He cited his daughter's coming out and his "legal background" as influential in his change of mind.

 In February 2021, Wallace said that Australian banks should create a voluntary code of conduct barring the use of credit cards for online gambling.
-He has advocated for tougher regulations on big-tech companies to prevent cyber-bullying, as well as restricting children's access to online gambling and pornography platforms through compulsory third-party identification checks.